 - carbon-aggregator bound on ports 2023 for single plaintext metrics, and 2024 for pickle data.

-- Graphite Whisper’s base storage directory (/opt/graphite/storage) mounted on $PWD/graphite/storage.
+- Graphite Whisper’s base storage directory (/opt/graphite/storage) is mounted on $PWD/graphite/storage.

-- Graphite’s configuration directory (/opt/graphite/conf) mounted on $PWD/graphite/conf.
+- Graphite’s configuration directory (/opt/graphite/conf) is mounted on $PWD/graphite/conf.

 For more details on configuration options, please refer to the documentation available here.